terencehonles/mailman/README.txt

 FOR MORE INFORMATION

+    For information on this alpha release, see docs/ALPHA.txt

     More documentation is available in the docs directory, and on-line (see below).
 Installation instructions are contained in the